 So this, like all of my other advice, is like the lazy girl’s guide to distressing a shirt.

 First, get you a shirt.
-I actually have had this one about 10 years, but I never wear it anymore.
+I used one I’ve had about 10 years, but never wear anymore.

 Make any cuts you so desire.
 (I talked about cutting up a t-shirt here.)
 On this shirt, I only cut the sleeves.

 If you want holes in your shirt, take some sandpaper or a sanding block.
 Rub back and forth on a small area until holes form.
 This gives more natural looking holes than just using scissors, but who cares.
 Use scissors.
 Use chopsticks.
 The world is your oyster.